gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 The recommended sequence is described below.

-## ARM Toolchain
+## Toolchain

-This is generally a mandatory step for all platforms, since most platforms do not come by default with an ARM toolchain.
+This is generally a mandatory step for all platforms, since most platforms do not come by default with an embedded GCC toolchain (ARM or RISC-V).

-Please follow the steps in the [ARM Toolchain install]({{ site.baseurl }}/toolchain/arm/install) page.
+Please follow the steps in the [ARM Toolchain install]({{ site.baseurl }}/toolchain/arm/install) or [RISC-V Toolchain install]({{ site.baseurl }}/toolchain/riscv/install) page.

 ## Windows Build Tools